 Application Evaluation Process

 No. It is in the public interest that the authority must process your application before it can be granted.
-If you have not heard from the local authority within a reasonable period, please contact us
+If you have not heard from us within a reasonable period, please contact us

-A sports ground operator may appeal against a decision through the Magistrates Court and the Court may give such directions as it thinks proper.
+A sports ground operator may appeal against a decision through the Magistrates Court and they may give such directions as it thinks proper.

 Making a complaint

-If you are concerned about the progress of your application or the quality of the service we provide, please contact us on the details below and we will endeavour to resolve any concerns you may have.
+If you are concerned about the progress of your application or the quality of the service we provide, please contact us.

-For information, advice and guidance regarding spectator safety at sports grounds please contact: Safety of Sports Grounds, Staffordshire County Council Trading Standards, 20 Sidmouth Avenue, Newcastle-under-Lyme, Staffordshire, ST5 0QN.
+For information, advice and guidance regarding spectator safety at sports grounds please contact us: